Introduction

 As this procedure is always going to be repeated, honest self-reflection can open ideas to improve the procedures next time round.
 Continuous improvement will encourage teams to commit next time around

-A balance of a well developed framework modified with appropriate and pragmatic solutions should always deliver the best outcomes so don’t be afraid to try out a new things every time a project gets underway
+A balance of a well-developed framework modified with appropriate and pragmatic solutions should always deliver the best outcomes so don’t be afraid to try out a new thing every time a project gets underway